 King Cake Ice Cream Recipe

-This simple ice cream recipe makes for some big Mardi Gras flavors!
+This simple king cake ice cream recipe brings some big Mardi Gras flavors.

 • 2 cups milk